MolecularCartography/Optimus/README.md

 ### KNIME and Python

 1. Download and install **Python 2.7 64-bit** if you don't have installed (it can be the case on Windows).
 You can download it from [the official Python Downloads Page](https://www.python.org/downloads/).
-  * *Note*: This step imposes a limitation on the system you can run workflow on.
-Namely, you need a 64-bit OS.
-We are working on lifting this restriction.
   * You can check easily if the needed Python distribution is already installed by typing `python -V` in your command prompt.
 You expect to see the output line starting with "Python 2.7".
 The second part of the version check is determining a bit version of your python interpreter.
 Follow [this instruction](https://intelligea.wordpress.com/2015/08/05/check-if-python-version-is-64-or-32-bit/) to know whether you have a 64-bit Python or not.
   * *Windows users*: Python installation directory might not be included to your `Path` environment variable.
 That's why you might get an error message upon executing `python` in command prompt although it's installed.
 To fix this, you should add <`Python_installation_directory`> to `Path` as well as <`Python_installation_directory\Scripts`>.
 By default, these directories are `C:\Python27` and `C:\Python27\Scripts`.
 You can find an instruction on changing `Path` variable [here](http://superuser.com/questions/143119/how-to-add-python-to-the-windows-path).
   * If you know you have a Python distribution installed, but find steps above too complicated, just install another Python interpreter of the needed version.
 Multiple versions can co-exist on the same computer fine.
 However, remember the directory where you install it.